How Much Every Type of Penetration Testing Costs in 2023

 Benchmark Cost: $4,000 – $8,000

-We broke down cheap penetration testing and the associated costs in this article, discussing who this kind of pentest service is for, and what to look out for when contracting.
+In this article, we break down cheap penetration testing and the associated costs, discussing who this kind of pentest service is for and what to look out for when contracting.

 Red Team Penetration Testing Costs

-More involved red team penetration tests have a different cost structure again.
+Again, more involved red team penetration tests have a different cost structure.
 These complex engagements utilize multiple resources and, depending on the organization’s goals, can run for months, including multiple intrusion attempts.
-This premium pen testing service is only carried out by specialist firms, and – scope depending – comes at a higher cost than most other types of penetration test.
+This premium pen testing service is only carried out by specialist firms and—scope-dependent—comes at a higher cost than most other types of penetration tests.

-We broke down the 3 main cost factors for red team penetration testing in this detailed overview.
-It includes an overview of the red teaming process and tips for cost management.
+In this detailed overview, we break down the 3 main cost factors for red team penetration testing.
+It also includes an overview of the red teaming process and tips for cost management.

 Internal vs External